FirstBlood12/CIH/README.md

 # CIH

-A source code of the CIH virus that works on Windows XP and later
+A source code of the CIH(modified version) virus that works on Windows XP and later

 # Disclaimer:

 This is a dangerous virus, (don't compile and run if you don't know the risks!)
-Don't run this virus on your host, use Virtual Machine
+Don't run this virus on your host, use Virtual Machine This virus overwriting sectors until system break itself

 # Prerequisites: